 During the Card Sorting Session

-During the session, the facilitator starts with introducing the service design project and the information that needs to be organized during the session.
-Each element should be added into one of the cards. if the session is based on individual work, there should be copies of the cards for all the attendees.
-Also, if the session is based on a closed card sorting, then the facilitator need to define the different categories that will be used to organize the elements.
+During the session, the facilitator introduces the service design project and the information that needs to be organized.
+Each card should include one element or idea.
+If the session is based on individual work, there should be copies of the cards for all the attendees.
+Also, if the session is based on a closed card sorting, the facilitator needs to define the different categories that will be used to organise the elements.

 Then, the participants start to sort the information they have based on the relation between them.
-If the session is based on group discussion, then the participants speak loudly to share their ideas when they add or remove items from each group.
+If the session is based on group discussion, the participants speak loudly to share their ideas when adding or removing items from each group.

-The color cards can be used to organize the elements into groups.
-In the open card sorting, the participants can write the related elements in similar color cards and give a name for the each category of elements.
-If the categories are too large, the facilitator asks the participants to group some categories together.
-In some cases, the facilitator can start work open card sorting to define the name of the categories based on the participants’ point of view, and then use these categories in a closed card sorting.
+The colour cards can be used to organize the elements into groups.
+In the open card sorting, the participants can write the related elements in similar colour cards and give each category of elements.
+If the categories are too large, the facilitator asks the participants to group some categories.
+In some cases, the facilitator can start work open card sorting to define the name of the categories based on the participants’ point of view and then use these categories in a closed card sorting.

 After the Card Sorting Session

-Before the end of the session, the facilitator takes a photo for the sorted information in order to analyze it after the session as following:
+Before the end of the session, the facilitator takes a photo of the sorted information to analyse it after the session as below:

 - Understand which cards appear together

-– Understand which cards are shared in the same categorie
+- Understand which cards are shared in the same category

 - Use the participants’ comments as part of the qualitative information

-Once the data are analyzed, the facilitator organizes it in a spear sheet document and share it with the design team to use in the prototype for the service design.
+Once the data are analysed, the facilitator organises it in a spear sheet document and share it with the design team to use in the prototype for the service design.

 Online Card Sorting Tools

-In addition to the physical cards, the online card sorting tools can help access to more participants especially if they live in a different place or country.
+In addition to the physical cards, the online card sorting tools can help access more participants, especially if they live in a different place or country.
 Below are examples of the online card sorting tools:

-One of the challenges that face designers in the service design projects is to organize the information in a way that is usable and easy to identify for the consumers.
-The card sorting is one of the efficient tools that can achieve through participating a consumer sample to sort the information based on their demographic information.
-This helps to build targeted solutions that directly focus on the consumers’ needs and improve that they access the information used in the service design project.
-The card sorting has proven efficiency because it doesn’t take long time and effort.
-All the design team needs to do is to invite the participants to attend the physical session or do the card sorting online.
+One of the challenges that designers face in service design projects is to organise the information in a usable and easy to identify for the consumers.
+Card sorting is one of the efficient tools that can achieve through participating in a consumer sample to sort the information based on their demographic information.
+The card sorting tool helps to build targeted solutions that directly focus on the consumers’ needs and improve access to the information used in the service design project.
+Card sorting has proven efficient because it doesn’t take long time and effort.
+All the design team needs to do is invite the participants to attend the physical session or do the card sorting online.